bdthemes/ultimate-post-kit/readme.txt

 == Description ==

 Ultimate Post Kit addons for **[Elementor](https://wordpress.org/plugins/elementor/)** is the first-ever addon that lets you design blogging websites with a completely new and refreshing outlook.
 This is the best tool for bloggers, marketers and post-type web owners.

-Ultimate Post Kit addons for Elementor provides fine-tuned post interface having the all-famous drag-n-drop editing feature of Elementor.
-The number of unique widgets by Ultimate Post Kit helps you present your blogs or posts with SEO-optimized layouts, cool sliders, eye-catchy designs and more.
+Ultimate Post Kit add-ons for Elementor provide a fine-tuned post interface that supports Elementor's famous drag-n-drop editing feature.
+The number of unique widgets by Ultimate Post Kit helps you present your blogs or posts with SEO-optimized layouts, cool sliders, eye-catching designs and more.

 **[Ultimate Post Kit](https://postkit.pro/)** doesn’t require you any coding knowledge.
-The plugin is simple enough to be used by beginners, yet so amazing that professional developers will love the fully customizable widgets for a pro web design experience.
+The plugin is simple enough for beginners to use.
+Even professional developers will love its fully customizable widgets.
 Use Ultimate Post Kit to design your blogging site in minutes with a next-gen blogging architect to help you capture more traffic.

-Ultimate Post Kit is developed using the best code practices for WordPress, having the highest compatibility with the latest PHP, CSS, JS, HTML5 and WordPress core vital.
+We developed the tool using the best code practices for WordPress, having the highest compatibility with the latest PHP, CSS, JS, HTML5 and WordPress core vital.
 Instead of slowing down, Ultimate Post Kit boosts your website with an intelligent SEO-optimized site-booster framework.
 Just one plugin gets you many facilities!

 Ultimate Post Kit supports and translates into multiple languages with the RTL feature. (open for more translations)